motdotla/writings/articles/hello-world-with-spring-and-gradle.md

 ## Setup and Configuration

-Spring is not quite as opiniated as I would like.
-You have to setup the directory structure for your application and also wire together some boilerplate configuration.
-That is by design, as far as I can tell.
+With Spring, you have to setup the directory structure for your application and also wire together some boilerplate configuration.
+That is by design as far as I can tell.

-Let's setup the hello-java app.
+Let's set things up.

 ```bash
 mkdir hello-java